ibm-cloud-architecture/eda-rt-inventory-gitops/ocp-demo-step-by-step/README.md

     --docker-password=$KEY
     ```

-1. If not done before, deploy Event Streams, IBM MQ and API Connect Operators
+1. If not done before, deploy Event Streams, IBM MQ and API Connect Operators- (Not needed if `cp4i` already deployed)

     ```sh
     # Verify if some operator are present